uceasy/uceasy/README.md

 At the moment, the major software package for analysing [ultraconserved elements](https://www.ultraconserved.org/) (UCEs) is PHYLUCE, but its execution can be quite challenging especially for non-computer experts.
-__UCEasy__ is a convenient tool that automates the execution of common tasks for most types of UCE analysis, these being Quality Control, Assembly and UCE Processing.
+__UCEasy__ is a convenient tool that automates the execution of common tasks for most types of UCE analysis, these being Quality Control, Assembly and Alignment of UCEs.

 For more information check out our [Wiki](https://github.com/uceasy/uceasy/wiki).
 ## Installation Guide